tundish/blathnaid/blathnaid/book/chapters.rst

 Jack couldn’t fathom what he meant.

 “This spoke stands for **Simplicity** ,” said Krol.
 He continued, sounding slightly tipsy.
 “Simplicity.
 Try to train that.
-It can be cultivated, can simplicity.”
+It can be cultivated, can Simplicity.”
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

 The Smiths